Just Dance Kids (2010 video game)

-Just Dance Kids is a video game for the Wii developed by Japanese studio Land Ho!, and is part of Ubisoft's Just Dance franchise.
+Just Dance Kids (released as simply Dance Juniors in Europe and Australia) is a 2010 video game for the Wii developed by Japanese studio Land Ho!, and is part of Ubisoft's Just Dance franchise.
 Just Dance Kids is a dance-based music game with an emphasis on songs that are popular with children.
-The game was released on November 9, 2010 in North America, February 3, 2011 in Australia and February 4, 2011 in Europe (both under the title Dance Juniors).
-One of the kids in the game was Disney Channel star Cameron Boyce.
+The game was released on November 9, 2010, in North America, February 3, 2011, in Australia, and February 4, 2011, in Europe.

 Gameplay

 The game is identical to the other games in Ubisoft's franchise, Just Dance.
 Players are required to perform specific dance moves in time with the music, following a routine indicated on-screen by any three live-action dancers.
 Animated score icons judge how the players did the move.
 Like the original Just Dance, the game also includes shake moves, where players shake their Wii Remotes when the shake meter appears.
-If the player performs well, by dancing accurately and in-time, their score will build and their ranking is obtained upon completion of the song.
+If the player performs well, by dancing accurately and in time, their score will build, and their ranking is obtained upon completion of the song.

 There are two other game modes, Team High Scores, and Freeze & Shake.
 Team High Scores mode has up to two teams of two dance together and allows one player to shake their Wii Remote when the spotlight hits them.
 And Freeze & Shake mode has players stop moving when the stop sign appears in addition to just shake moves.